P1 Kropp o Själ on E-cigarettes - “Poorly informed”

 The law on marketing allows virtually no advertising for e-cigarettes in Sweden.
 What do you do in the industry to be visible in the media?

-"Well, as you write, the Consumer Agency has put spanners in all our media wheels.
-Hook legs, rim legs, you name it.
-We can't do much more than communicate with our customers through our social channels such as Instagram, Facebook and our newsletter.
-Since the industry is gagged, it is difficult for us to reach out, which is probably the answer to why the Swedish market is still relatively small." says Niklas Sandin.
+“Well, as you write, the Swedish Consumer Agency has put a spoke in all our media wheels.
+Hook legs, trap legs, you name it.
+We can't do much more than communicate with our customers via our social channels such as Instagram, Facebook and via our newsletter.
+Because the industry is gagged, it's difficult for us to reach out, which is probably why the Swedish market is still relatively small.” says Niklas Sandin.

 Vejpkollen has contacted the editorial team at Body and mind for a direct comment on the reasoning behind the report on Swedish radio.
 However, the editorial team has commented on the issue via Body and Soul Facebook page:

-"We had a report with vejpare in the programme, but we are a health programme so it didn't seem relevant to have the industry involved," the editors write in the comments section.
+“We had a report with vejpare in the programme, but we are a health programme so it did not feel relevant to include the industry,” the editors write in the comments field.

 Listen to the report here: